jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Processing/processing.rst.txt

 Signal Processing
 *****************

-.. function: demean!(S::SeisData[, irr=false])
+.. function: demean!(S::GphysData[, chans=CC, irr=false])

 Remove the mean from all channels i with S.fs[i] > 0.0.
 Specify irr=true to also remove the mean from irregularly sampled channels.
+Specify chans=CC to restrict to channel number(s) CC.
 Ignores NaNs.

-.. function: detrend!(S::SeisData[, n=1, irr=false])
+.. function: detrend!(S::GphysData[, n=1, irr=false])

-Remove the polynomial trend of degree n from every regularly-sampled channel i in S using a least-squares polynomial fit.
+Remove the polynomial trend of degree n from every regularly-sampled channel in S using a least-squares polynomial fit.
+Specify chans=CC to restrict to channel number(s) CC.
 Ignores NaNs.

-.. function:: filtfilt!(S::SeisData[; KWs])
+.. function:: filtfilt!(S::GphysData[; KWs])

 Apply a zero-phase filter to data in **S.x**.

-.. function:: filtfilt!(Ev::SeisEvent[; KWs])

-Apply zero-phase filter to **Ev.data.x**.
+Irregularly-sampled data are never affected by filtfilt!.

 .. function:: filtfilt!(C::SeisChannel[; KWs])

-Apply zero-phase filter to **C.x**

-Filtering is applied to each contiguous data segment of each channel separately.
+Apply zero-phase filter to **C.x**.
+Filtering is applied to each contiguous data segment in C separately.

-### Keywords
+### Filtering Keywords
-Keywords control filtering behavior; specify e.g. filtfilt!(S, fl=0.1, np=2, rt="Lowpass").
+Keywords control filtering behavior; specify e.g. filtfilt!(S, fl=0.1, np=2).
-Default values can be changed by adjustin the :ref:`shared keywords<dkw>`, e.g., SeisIO.KW.Filt.np = 2 changes the default number of poles to 2.
+Default values can be changed by adjusting the :ref:`shared keywords<dkw>`, e.g., SeisIO.KW.Filt.np = 2 changes the default number of poles to 2.

 .. csv-table::